fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 like a good compromise.
 Each file is about 720 MB which is close to the file sizes in the NYC taxi dataset.
-The [PyArrow documentation](https://arrow.apache.org/docs/python/dataset.html#partitioning-performance-considerations) has a good overview on strategies for partitioning a dataset.
-The general recommendation is to avoid individual Parquet files smaller than 20 MB and larger than 2 GB, while avoiding a partition layout that would create more than 10,000 partitions.
+The [PyArrow documentation](https://arrow.apache.org/docs/python/dataset.html#partitioning-performance-considerations) has a good overview of strategies for partitioning a dataset.
+The general recommendation is to avoid individual Parquet files smaller than 20 MB and larger than 2 GB while avoiding a partition layout that would create more than 10,000 partitions.

 ```r
 write_dataset(